jghauser/papis.nvim/README.md

 -- Configuration of the search module.
 ["search"] = {

-  -- Wether to enable line wrap in the telescope previewer. wrap = true,
+  -- Whether to enable line wrap in the telescope previewer. wrap = true,

+  -- Whether to initially sort entries by time-added. initial_sort_by_time_added = true,

   -- What keys to search for matches. search_keys = { "author", "editor", "year", "title", "tags" },